Aestero-UI/yonostore-blogs/blogs/rummy-online-skill-games.md

 - **Zero distractions**
 - **Mobile responsiveness**

-If you're looking to try it out, the game is available right here on the [Yono Rummy download page](https://yonostore.vercel.app/yono-rummy), complete with basic info and a privacy-respecting approach to app permissions.
+If you're looking to try it out, the game is available right here on the **[Yono Rummy](https://yonostore.app/yono-rummy)**, complete with basic info and a privacy-respecting approach to app permissions.

 ---

-## 💻 What Sets Yono Store Apart?
+##  What Sets Yono Store Apart?

 Let’s be honest — today’s app stores are overloaded.
 Type "Rummy" and you're greeted with hundreds of similar-looking apps, many filled with:
 - Intrusive ads